SAFE-T User Guide

 Registration and Login

 Users can compare routes and alternative fuels without logging in.
+Additionally, users can engage with the Ship AI Assistant without logging in.
 To begin navigating the SAFE-T Scope 1 carbon tracking tools, new users must register.
 User accounts store key data and information for the vessels, fleet and fuel tool inputs.

 To begin registration, navigate to the top right-hand corner of the site and select Login.
 The site will redirect to the Sign In page.
 Click New User?
 Click to Register to navigate to new user registration.